uniworld-io/developer-docs/docs/unw.md

 ## How to obtain UNW

 Because UNW cannot be mined.
 You can obtain UNW from UniWorld airdrop/bouty campaigns, swap from other coins/token or buy from exchanges.
 You also join the network and get the rewards (become a witness or vote for witness)

+Go to [Coinmarketcap](https://coinmarketcap.com/currencies/uniworld/markets/) for more information about exchanges listing UNW